 The Nevada Department of Motor Vehicles offers several distinctive license plates for veterans that include:

-Ex-Prisoner of War • Disabled Veteran • Purple Heart • Veteran • Pearl Harbor Survivors & Veterans • Congressional Medal of Honor
+Ex-Prisoner of War • Disabled Veteran • Purple Heart • Veteran • Pearl Harbor Survivors & Veterans • Congressional Medal of Honor, and many others.

 Applications for special plates can be obtained at your local DMV Office or by calling (775) 684-4750 in Carson City.